Peer-Reviewed Publications

 Survey Statistics and Demography

-- Unrepresentative Big Surveys Significantly Overestimated US Vaccine Uptake. (with Valerie C. Bradley, Michael Isakov, Dino Sejdinovic, Xiao-Li Meng, and Seth Flaxman).
+- Unrepresentative Big Surveys Significantly Overestimated US Vaccine Uptake. (with Valerie C. Bradley, Michael Isakov, Dino Sejdinovic, Xiao-Li Meng, and Seth Flaxman; co-first author with Bradley).
 Nature, vol. 600, p.
 695-700.
 2021.
 [Covered by Harvard Gazette] [Data]

 Abstract